chriscdn/vuex-undo-redo/README.md

 A getter and mutation named `vuexUndoRedo` must be added to your Vuex store (the names can be configured).

-The `vuexUndoRedo` getter return value is what gets added to the undo stack.
+The `vuexUndoRedo` getter return value is added to the undo stack when a snapshot is made.
 This can be setup to return the entire Vuex state or just a section of it.
+The value gets passed to the `vuexUndoRedo` mutation when an undo or redo event takes place.

-The `vuexUndoRedo` mutation receives the snapshot payload when an undo or redo is applied.
-It's your responsibility to apply the payload appropriately to the store.
+The `vuexUndoRedo` mutation receives the undo/redo payload when an undo or redo event occurs.
+The mutation applies the payload to the store.

-For example, the following could be used to snapshot and restore the entire Vuex state.
+For example, the following getter and mutation could be used to snapshot and restore the entire Vuex state.

 ```js
 // getter